 The Board has established an internal audit function within the Company, which is led by the outsourced Internal Auditor, Tricor Axcelasia Sdn.
-Bhd. (formerly known as Axcelasia Columbus Sdn.
-Bhd.) who reports directly to the AC.
+Bhd. who reports directly to the AC.

 Details of the Company's internal control system and framework as set out in the Statement on Risk Management and Internal Control together with AC Report of this Annual Report.